tamberg/fhnw-iot-project-example/README.md

 #### Issues
 > Issues you faced, how you solved them.

-* Device: Pin mapping, "D2 is D5" on the nRF52840.
+* Sensor Device: Pin mapping, "D2 is D5" on the nRF52840.
-* Device: Pin collision, D5 used by DHT11 and RFM95W.
+* Sensor Device: Pin collision, D5 used by DHT11 and RFM95W.
 * See also [GitHub Issues](../../issues) of this project.

 ### Live demo